vishvananda/novascript/README.md

     ./nova.sh clean

+If things get particularly messed up, you might need to do some more intense cleanup.
+Be careful, the following command will manually destroy all runnning virsh instances and attempt to delete all vlans and bridges.

+    ./nova.sh scrub

 You can edit files in the install directory or do a bzr pull to pick up new versions.
 You only need to do

     ./nova.sh run